Blingoose/vimple-vimrc-config/README.md

+# Update: Not maintained anymore 😢.
+Just use vscode, it's better.

 # Vimple

 Welcome to my Vim setup, where Vim and Simple combine to create Vimple— a straightforward yet powerful IDE-like experience that's reliable and very functional.
+Kidding.
+It's not simple at all.

 ## Support for the XDG Base Directory Specification